MarkRosemaker/academy/content/courses/A1 (old)/2-basics-in-one-hour/11-how-to-create-mnemonics/index.de.md

 audio = ''
 +++

- Basically, you tell yourself a funny, silly, or otherwise memorable story to associate with a particular word.
+Basically, you tell yourself a funny, silly, or otherwise memorable story to associate with a particular word. -> example of the Schmidts at dinner: visualize what they are doing, seeing and eating, make it silly

+that's why I put little jokes in, like the children being confused about stuff